-The Class A Ordinary Shares being offered for resale in the Additional Prospectus exceeds the number of Class A Ordinary Shares constituting our public float, and represent approximately 287% of our public float and approximately 81% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of August 16, 2022.
+The Class A Ordinary Shares being offered for resale in the Additional Prospectus exceeds the number of Class A Ordinary Shares constituting our public float, and represent approximately 287% of our public float and approximately 81% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of August 16, 2022, and, subject to the contractual lock-ups described in the Pagaya Articles, may be sold in the public market at any time, so long as the registration statement of which the Additional Prospectus forms a part remains effective and the Additional Prospectus remains usable.

 The sale of all the Additional Securities together with the sale of the Resale Securities held by the Selling Securityholder, or the perception that these sales could occur, could depress the market price of our Class A Ordinary Shares.
 Even if our trading price were to trade significantly below \$10.00, the offering price for the units offered in EJFA's IPO, certain of the Additional Sellers may still have an incentive to sell Class A Ordinary Shares because they may still experience a positive rate of return on the securities they purchased due to the differences in the purchase prices described in the preceding paragraph and the public trading price of our securities.
-Based on the closing price of our Class A Ordinary Shares of \$21.99 per share as of August 16, 2022, (a) the Sponsor may experience a potential profit of up to approximately \$21.99 per share, (b) the PIPE Investors may experience a potential profit of up to approximately \$11.99 per share and (c) the Additional Sellers who were Pagaya Equity Holders may experience a potential profit of up to approximately \$10.49 - \$21.99 per share.
+Based on the closing price of our Class A Ordinary Shares of \$11.32 per share as of September 1, 2022, (a) the Sponsor may experience a potential profit of up to approximately \$11.32 per share, (b) the PIPE Investors may experience a potential profit of up to approximately \$1.32 per share and (c) the Additional Sellers who were Pagaya Equity Holders may experience a potential profit of up to approximately \$1.32 per share.